 Can I still use my Courtesy Classes to attend other venues?

-Any Courtesy Classes you had before lockdown are still on your account and expiry dates have been extended for at least six months and we will continue to extend them as necessary or until the opportunity to use them is the same as it was pre-lockdown.
+Any Courtesy Classes you had before lockdown are still on your account and expiry dates have been extended for at least three months from 06.10.20 and we will continue to extend them as necessary or until the opportunity to use them is the same as it was pre-lockdown.

 For the time being, we have switched off the booking of a Courtesy Class function on your My Puddle Ducks account, meaning you won’t be able to go online to book a Courtesy Class.
 In order to keep our lessons as safe as possible, we are not going to allow Courtesy Classes to be redeemed because we believe that whilst customers are getting used to the new way of doing things, we don’t want to risk someone turning up to a pool last minute when they potentially haven’t read the guidelines for that pool.
 We hope to be able to reintroduce this in time when we are comfortable that everyone is used to the new procedures.